 An innerspring organic kids mattress has a completely different support layer than a mattress with individually wrapped coils (also called encased or pocketed coils).
 Traditional innersprings are continuous coils that are connected with metal helicals.
 Innerspring mattresses are less expensive since they are easier to make.
 However, a good quality innerspring will last a long time.
 Innersprings can provide a firm support to a mattress but they have less ability to provide body contouring like individually wrapped coils.
 Therefore, they can be less comfortable.

 Individually wrapped (encased) coils are enclosed individually in a cloth material, creating separate pockets that function and move independently.
 The independent coils feel a little more buoyant while relieving pressure on the joints.
 They provide individualized comfort by cradling and conforming to the body.
 The wrapped coils are more responsive to your child’s weight and movements than traditional innerspring mattresses, so your child gets balanced back support.
-This also results in less tossing and turning.
-Coils also provide airflow to reduce overheating.
+This results in less tossing and turning.
+Wrapped coils also provide airflow to reduce overheating.

 In addition, you don’t get the transfer of motion you get with an innerspring.
 Individually-wrapped coils are great for adults that don’t want to be disturbed every time their partner moves.
 And if you lie down with your child on their encased coil mattress until they fall asleep, as many parents do, you are less likely to disturb your child when you leave the bed.